PocketAppZ/LoveWindowsAgain/README.md

 - If you want more control over the individual options, you can also switch to the advanced view.
 Just click on the `Kebab menu/More options icon > Advanced mode` in the top right corner.
 - Problems classified in Low level can be suppresed in the Kebab menu > `Ignore Low level problems`
-- The app follows the design language of the operating system and the usage should be self-explanatory
+- The app follows the design language of the operating system and the further use should be self-explanatory

 I tried also to laid the foundation for a release in the Microsoft Store (if Microsoft should have nothing against the app name).
 This was not possible with _ThisIsWin11_ for various technical reasons.
 Some additional modules are based on the above app and already integrated.